Harness Engineering

 § 00 · THE HARNESS IS THE SYSTEMThe model is a function.
 The harness is the system.

 Most production AI outages don’t look like model failures.
-They look like one of: the model returned a 429, the retry loop ran forever, the cost dashboard exploded, a single tenant starved everyone else, a downstream tool failed and the agent looped on it for 47 attempts.
+They look like one of: the model returned a 429, the retry loop ran forever, the cost dashboard exploded, a single tenant starved everyone else, a downstream tool failed and the agent looped on it until the token budget was gone.
 None of these are problems with the model.
 They’re problems with what surrounds the model.

 Sarah Chen’s April 2026 essay made the framing explicit: the model is a stateless function with no error handling and no guarantees about availability.
 Everything else — retries, circuit breakers, rate budgets, fallback routing, observability, cost controls — lives in the harness.
 The harness is where reliability is decided.
 The model is just one of the dependencies it has to keep alive.